France in midst of 4th heat wave amid historic drought

 The government said last week that more than 100 municipalities can’t provide drinking water through taps and need water truck supplies.

-The heat also forced energy giant EDF to temporarily cut power generation at some of its nuclear plants which use river water to cool reactors.
+The heat also forced energy giant EDF to temporarily cut power generation at some of its nuclear plants, which use river water to cool reactors.